Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities

-Large Language Models (LLMs), including pre-trained models such as GPT-4 and Llama-2, have made remarkable advances on code-related tasks just in the past year.
+Large Language Models (LLMs), including pre-trained models such as GPT-4 and CodeLlama, have made remarkable advances in code-related tasks in a relatively short period.
 Such tasks include code completion~\cite{copilot}, automated program repair~\cite{xia2023automated,joshi2023repair,xia2022less}, test generation~\cite{lemieux2023codamosa,deng2023large}, code evolution~\cite{zhang2023multilingual}, and fault localization~\cite{yang2023large}.
-These results clearly show that LLMs can significantly outperform traditional analyses and tools, opening up a new direction for exploring advanced techniques.
+These results clearly show the promise of LLMs, opening up a new direction for exploring advanced techniques.
 Hence, an intriguing question is whether the state-of-the-art pre-trained LLMs can also be used for detecting security vulnerabilities in code.

-A first step to developing LLM-based solutions to find {\em unknown} vulnerabilities is a systematic exploration of how LLMs perform at finding {\em known} vulnerabilities.
-This is especially important in light of the rapidly evolving landscape of LLMs in three aspects: {\em scale}, {\em diversity}, and {\em adaptability}.
-First, scaling these models to ever larger numbers of parameters has led to significant improvements over previous generations in their capabilities---a phenomenon termed as {\em emergent behavior} \cite{Wei2022EmergentAO}.
-For instance, GPT-4, which is presumably orders of magnitude larger than its 175-billion parameter predecessor GPT-3.5, significantly outperforms GPT-3.5 on a wide range of code-understanding tasks \cite{bubeck2023gpt4}.
-Second, the diversity of LLMs has grown rapidly, and now includes not only proprietary ones such as GPT-4 but also open-sourced ones such as CodeLlama~\cite{roziere2023code} and StarCoder~\cite{li2023starcoder}.
-Finally, the number of techniques for adapting LLMs to solve complex tasks is also growing quickly, and includes prompting techniques to elicit reasoning behaviors from LLMs~\cite{Wei2022ChainOT, Yao2022ReActSR}, as well as fine-tuning to boost their performance on specific tasks.
-These recent improvements open up a large exploration space for applying LLMs to the challenging task of vulnerability detection.
+To develop LLM-based solutions, an important first step is to systematically evaluate the ability of LLMs in detecting \emph{known} vulnerabilities.
+This is especially important in light of the rapidly evolving landscape of LLMs in three aspects: {\em scale}, {\em diversity}, and {\em applicability}.
+First, scaling these models to ever larger numbers of parameters has led to significant improvements in their capabilities\cite{Wei2022EmergentAO}.
+For instance, GPT-4, which is presumably orders of magnitude larger than its 175-billion predecessor GPT-3.5, significantly outperforms GPT-3.5 on a wide range of code-understanding tasks \cite{bubeck2023gpt4}.
+Second, the diversity of LLMs has grown rapidly and now includes not only proprietary general-purpose ones such as GPT-4 but also open-source code-specific LLMs such as CodeLlama~\cite{roziere2023code} and StarCoder~\cite{li2023starcoder}.
+Finally, the reasoning capabilities of LLMs (and hence their applicability) may vary significantly across different prompting strategies and programming languages. \Comment{Finally, the number of techniques for adapting LLMs to solve complex tasks is also growing quickly, and includes prompting techniques to elicit reasoning behaviors from LLMs~\cite{Wei2022ChainOT, Yao2022ReActSR}, as well as fine-tuning to boost their performance on specific tasks.} All these factors open up a large exploration space for applying LLMs to the challenging task of vulnerability detection.